 "Forex" stands for foreign exchange; it's also known as FX.
 In a forex trade, you buy one currency while simultaneously selling another - that is, you're exchanging the sold currency for the one you're buying.
 The foreign exchange market is an over-the-counter market.

 Currencies trade in pairs, like the Euro-US Dollar (EUR/USD) or US Dollar / Japanese Yen (USD/JPY).
 Unlike stocks or futures, there's no centralized exchange for forex.
 All transactions happen via phone or electronic network.

-Who trades currencies, and why?
+Who trades currencies?

 Daily turnover in the world's currencies comes from two sources:

 - Foreign trade (5%).
 Companies buy and sell products in foreign countries, plus convert profits from foreign sales into domestic currency.